ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 The value of the tel parameter SHOULD be a valid [TEL] URL.
 The URL scheme prefix (i.e. "tel:") is optional.

+### sip

+The [SIP] URL for the party can be provided in the sip parameter.

+* sip: "String" (optional)

+  The value of the sip parameter is the addr-spec as defined in section 25.1 of [SIP].

 ### stir

 If the STIR [PASSporT] was provided to identify the party, the PASSporT can be included in the stir